thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 new Date('2013-11-27 00:00:00 UTC');
 7.6;
 ```

-**NOTE:** A good habit to form is to always include a time with a timezone when creating a specific date.

 On the other hand, **information** is facts about something or someone.
 In other words, information is data with context.
 Here's an example of information about a movie, represented in JavaScript.